-- Dozen: word used to describe the number 12.
-Eggs are usual sold as a dozen.
+Dozen: word used to describe the number 12.
+Eggs are usually sold as a dozen.

-Feathers make birds unique as an animal.
+Feathers make birds unique animals.
 How they are used by birds can be unique too.
-If you think to yourself you can probably come up with maybe a half dozen to a dozen ways feathers are used by birds.
-To be sure you will have missed a few feather functions.
+If you think to yourself, you can probably come up with maybe a half dozen to a dozen ways feathers are used by birds.
+To be sure, you will have missed a few feather functions.
 Let's go through 23 ways birds can use their feathers.

-Flight feathers are very strong and stiff feathers found on the wings of birds.
+Flight feathers are very strong and stiff feathers that are found on the wings of birds.

-Downy feathers as well as Simiplume feathers are able to trap pockets of air close to the bird's body to help keep it warm.
-How much body heat they keep can adjusted by arranging their feathers to trap more or less air.
-If you see birds fluffing their feathers in the cold that is their way of adding extra air to trap body heat and keep warmer.
+Downy feathers as well as semiplume feathers are able to trap pockets of air close to the bird's body to help keep it warm.
+How much body heat they keep can be adjusted by arranging their feathers to trap more or less air.
+If you see birds fluffing their feathers in the cold, that is their way of adding extra air to trap body heat and stay warmer.

-To keep their body temperature steady birds can either expose their heads and feet to cool down, or tuck them into their feathers to help keep warm.
+To keep body temperature steady, birds can either expose their heads and feet to the air or water to cool down, or tuck them into their feathers to help keep warm.

-The stronger and ridged contour feathers shield birds from wind.
-The tough material they are made from, beta-keratin is water and wear resistant.
-Darker colored feather might also provide protection from the sun.
-Keeping them dry In the rain, feathers work to keep water out.
-The interlocking feather barbs and a special coating that is either oily or waxy create a shield that water runs off.
+The strong and ridged contour feathers shield birds from wind.
+The tough material they are made from, beta-keratin, is water and wear resistant.
+Darker-colored feathers might also provide protection from the sun.
+Feathers also work to keep water out, keeping birds dry in the rain.
+The interlocking feather barbs and a special coating that is either oily or waxy create a shield that water runs off of.

 Some birds use their half-spread out wings in a flying motion to swim in water.
-Penguins have developed their wings into stiff flat flippers that make them great swimmers.
+Penguins have developed their wings into stiff, flat flippers that make penguins great swimmers.

 Using the trapped air in downy feathers, water birds like ducks can float on water as well as add protection from cold water.